mptz/lark-memos/memos/memo-2.md

 __Specific Hardware Features__: Lark exposes specific hardware features, such as the host word size.
-We don't try to exhibit identical behavior on all supported platforms, but we do provide alternatives (such as the *nat* type for arbitrary-sized natural numbers) which do abstract the language from its host.
+We don't try to exhibit identical behavior on all supported platforms, but we do provide alternatives (such as the *Nat* type for arbitrary-sized natural numbers) which can abstract the language from its host.
 We invest in making these alternatives featureful and performant, so they can be the default choice.